Austria's Kurz confident of coalition deal with Greens in January

 Little has emerged so far on the details of the talks, and Kurz has made disciplined communications one of his hallmarks, along with a tough line on immigration on which he has built his career.

-Both newspapers, however, had an initial outline of the coalition deal taking shape.
-The talks will only break for three days over Christmas, Krone said.
+Both newspapers, however, had an initial outline of the coalition deal taking shape in the talks, which will only break for three days over Christmas.

 One of the Greens’ priorities is adjusting taxes to better reflect the environmental impact of certain goods, such as doing away with favorable treatment of diesel fuel.